Support for Trainers

 Student Mentoring Programme

-One to one support to Black, African, South Asian and Caribbean students who are in counselling or psychotherapy training.
+One-to-one support to Black, African, Asian and Caribbean students who are in counselling or psychotherapy training.
 The programme is also open to other people of colour who are affected by prejudice due to the colour of their skin and global white power.

 Find out more